 The new prepaid card provider needs us to verify the identity of everyone who has a card on their system.
 For us to order you a new card we need you to send us proof of identification and address, just like the sort of identification you would need to provide when opening a new account with any high street bank or financial body.

-Please be assured that no credit check will be undertaken and this information will be held by Cambridgeshire County Council and only shared with Allpay Limited should they request it as part of their audit process.
+Please be assured that no credit check will be undertaken and this information will be held by Peterborough City Council and only shared with Allpay Limited should they request it as part of their audit process.

 We are happy for this information to be supplied to us as a photograph taken on a mobile device, a scanned pdf or a photocopy, as there is no need to supply original documents.
 The list of possible ID documents is listed below.
 You can send this to us via email or post, to the details below.